 Make Money Participating in Paid Focus Groups

-If you’re looking to make some extra cash by participating in focus groups, there are many places to apply.
+If you want to make some extra cash by participating in online focus groups, there are many places to apply.
 Best of all, these opportunities pay well, usually $50-$150 for an hour of your time.
 And often, you’ll get free products to sample, a nice little perk!

 For shorter online and telephone surveys, expect to earn $5-$20 for 15-20 minutes.

-Are you ready to cash in with focus groups?!
+Are you ready to cash in with paid focus group opportunities?

 1. Respondent